Section 001 M 1:30-2:45 p.m. KH 253

 IMPORTANT NOTE – ALL SECTIONS !!!

-Please be aware that because this is a one-credit, partial-semester course, it has special early add/drop deadlines.
-The final deadline for dropping this class without tuition liability is February 2, 2009. ** The FINAL date to drop this course without permission of the Dean is 2/13/2009.
-For students eligible for selective withdrawal, the selective withdrawal period ends 2/27/2009. ** For specific details on dates and penalties, please check with the GMU registrar.
+The final deadline for dropping this class without tuition liability is February 8, 2011. ** The FINAL date to drop this course without permission of the Dean is February 25, 2011.
+For students eligible for selective withdrawal, the selective withdrawal period ends April 1, 2011. ** For specific details on dates and penalties, please check with the GMU registrar.

 Other helpful sites: